kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 Lastly, give our button a nice label, so our users can know what it does.

+⚡ You are free to set the button's `innerHTML` with any text you want ~
+Try including an emoji 💪!

+⚡ Button's `className` is also up to you.
+If you set a different CSS class, be sure to update [./src/style.css](../src/style.css) ~

 ![images/7.png](images/7.png)

 Last, we need our button to fire a function when clicked.
 That function should pass our post `body` data to the API function `postToMedium`.